The smell of death, decay and shit filled the air.

 Grayson’s vision turned red while a horrified scream came from the distance.

 Eleanor was making tea when she heard the scream.
-She jumped and dropped her cup.
+She jumped and dropped her cup, pieces of it scattering across the floor.
 Placing a hand on her chest, she tried calming her racing heart before she realized what caused the scream. ’Another war dream,’ thought Eleanor as she ran to the bedroom, frowning at the broken cup as she tipped toed around it.

 Grayson was tangled in the sheets and sweat covered his body.
 Eleanor quickly went to his side.
 “Grayson.
 Grayson wake up!
 It’s just a dream!”
 She gently shook his shoulder but prepped herself to back up.
 The first time she woke him from one of these dreams, he hit her in the face.
 He thought she was the enemy trying to kill him.